cri-o/cri-o/tutorial.md

-# cri-o Tutorial
+# CRI-O Tutorial

-This tutorial will walk you through the installation of [cri-o](https://github.com/kubernetes-incubator/cri-o), an Open Container Initiative-based implementation of [Kubernetes Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/container-runtime-interface-v1.md), and the creation of [Redis](https://redis.io/) server running in a [Pod](http://kubernetes.io/docs/user-guide/pods/).
+This tutorial will walk you through the installation of [CRI-O](https://github.com/kubernetes-incubator/cri-o), an Open Container Initiative-based implementation of [Kubernetes Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/container-runtime-interface-v1.md), and the creation of [Redis](https://redis.io/) server running in a [Pod](http://kubernetes.io/docs/user-guide/pods/).

 ## Prerequisites

-A Linux machine is required to download and build the `cri-o` components and run the commands in this tutorial.
+A Linux machine is required to download and build the `CRI-O` components and run the commands in this tutorial.

 Create a machine running Ubuntu 16.10: